 - Then, get the cursor at the right bottom part of cell D5 and use the Fill Handle tool to copy the formula in other cells with a view to getting the values of these cells in feet and inches.

-Read More: How to Convert Feet to Inches in Excel (4 Quick Methods)
+Read More: How to Convert Inches to Feet in Excel

 2. Converting Inches to Feet and Inches with Labels